ajnetzley/ichorCurate/README.md

 ```

 ## Acknowledgments
-IchorCurate is developed by Alexander Netzley, on behalf of the Gavin Ha Lab at Fred Hutch Cancer Center
+ichorCurate is developed by Alexander Netzley, on behalf of the Gavin Ha Lab at Fred Hutch Cancer Center